opsschool/curriculum/learning.rst

 -----------------------------------------

 A list of System Administration or Ops related classes or degree granting programs.
-It would be well worth our time to compare their syllabi, course outcomes, exercises etc.
+It would be well worth your time to compare their syllabi, course outcomes, exercises etc.

 - http://www.hioa.no/Studier/TKD/Master/Network-and-System-Administration/
 - http://www.hioa.no/Studier/Summer/Network-and-system-administration